sofieutoft/ResearchTrail/README.md

     pip install -r requirements.txt
     ```

-4. Run the application:
+4. Run the application locally:
     ```bash
     python app.py
     ```

-5. Open your browser and go to `http://127.0.0.1:5000/` to view the application.
+5. Open your browser and go to `http://127.0.0.1:1024/` to view the application.

+## Docker Deployment

+To deploy using Docker, follow these steps:

+1. Build the Docker image:
+    ```bash
+    docker build -t arxiv-recommendation-system .
+    ```

+2. Run the Docker container:
+    ```bash
+    docker run -p 1024:1024 arxiv-recommendation-system
+    ```

+3. Open your browser and go to `http://localhost:1024/` to view the application.

 ## Usage